devbis/ble2mqtt/README.md

 ## Supported devices:

 ### Any device
-- Any bluetooth device can work as a presence tracker
+- Any bluetooth device can work as a presence tracker You can provide `"threshold"` parameter to the device to set the limit in second when the device is considered away.
+The default value is 180 seconds.

 ### Kettles
 - **Redmond RK-G2xxS series (type: redmond_rk_g200)**